tylervvo/katacoda-scenarios/dd-201/step1.md

 You can interact with the Storedog app by clicking on the Storedog tab.
 It may take a minute or two to display.

-You can generate traffic to the Storedog app using the [GoReplay](https://github.com/buger/goreplay) utility.

 ### Open Terminal 2

 Change the working directory with the command `cd ecommworkshop`{{execute}}